 The Nintendo Switch Pro Controller is widely praised for its premium build quality, comfortable ergonomics, and versatile feature set, including HD rumble and gyroscope capabilities.
 For many games, it’s an excellent choice.
 However, when it comes to the nuances of titles like Super Smash Bros.
 Ultimate, some key differences emerge.

 The Pro Controller features a traditional circular gate for its analog sticks, lacking the defined octagonal guides of the GC controller.
 This can make precise directional inputs feel less intuitive for players accustomed to the GC layout.
 While its shoulder buttons offer a more conventional digital click, the GC controller’s deep, analog triggers, while initially slower for some actions, offer a unique feel that many veteran players have mastered for shield pressure and light shielding.
-Additionally, while the Pro Controller is wireless, some players report slightly more input delay compared to wired options, and the potential for desyncing in dense wireless environments like tournaments remains a concern.
+While the Pro Controller is wireless, some players report slightly more input delay compared to wired options, and the potential for desyncing in dense wireless environments like tournaments remains a concern.

 Third-Party “GC Style” Controllers: Blending Old and New